trapd00r/pimpd/README.md

 Please see below for a full list of options.
     Usage: pimpd.pl [OPTIONS] (ARGUMENT)

     OPTIONS:
         -i, --info          print current information
-        -r, --randomize   randomize a new playlist with <integer> tracks -c, --copy        copy the current track to location <string> -f, --favorite    favorize the current track.
+       -np, --current       print current information in one line -r, --randomize     randomize a new playlist with <integer> tracks -c, --copy          copy the current track to location <string> -f, --favorite      favorize the current track.
 If no name for the playlist is given, the 'genre' id3-tag is used -l, --listalbums    list all albums by <string> or current artist -s, --show          show current playlist
         -p, --play          play the number <integer> track in playlist -a, --add           add playlist <string> and play it -m, --monitor       monitor MPD for song changes, output on STDOUT -ly, --lyrics        show lyrics for the current song -q, --queue         queue <integer> tracks in playlist -e, --external      list all tracks in external playlist <string>
        -ct, --ctrl          spawn the interactive pimpd shell -spl, --search-pl     search the active playlist for <pattern>
       -sdb, --search-db     search the database for <pattern> and add the results to active playlist
+      -sar, --search-artist search for artist name containing <string>
+      -sal, --search-album  search for album name containing <string>
+      -set, --search-title  search for song title containing <string>
-        -n, --nocolor     dont use colorized output
+       -no, --nocolor       dont use colorized output

         -h, --help          show this help

     PATTERN is Perl RE: '(foo|bar)', '(foo)?bar', 'foobarb.*', 'foo(d+)'